 Chiropractic was first developed in the 1890s, and it works by restoring the normal and healthy functioning of your central nervous system by adjusting the spine.
 The term “chiropractic” originates with the Greek words “chiro” and “praktikos,” which mean “hand” and “practice.”
 Our Chiropractor uses natural, hands-on adjustment/manipulation of the spine to treat various conditions that does not involve risky drugs or surgery.

 A Chiropractor provides our Health Home patients with treatments for many conditions including but not limited to Chronic General Pain, Dizziness, Headache, Jaw Pain, Neck Pain, Back Pain and Shoulder Pain and many other conditions, resulting in an increase in the patient’s general health and wellness.
-Dr. Robert Hamilton, DC, a Chiropractor with 20 years of professional experience, will provide you the very best of care and SNAHC looks forward to helping you get started on a new health journey.
+Ask your primary care provider about a referral for Chiropractic services

 Transgender Care and Hormone Therapy

 The Native community recognizes and honors LGBTQ people as “Two Spirit,” and it is part of SNAHC’s tradition to be a welcoming environment for all sexual orientations and gender identities.
 SNAHC provides excellent, comprehensive health care for transgender patients at all stages of transition.
 SNAHC realizes that the total care of the transgender patient is not dependent upon just good medical care, but the need to create a “safe harbor” by creating an understanding and welcoming environment.